Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * 4 axis palletized with object on the robot plate

 For forward and inverse kinematics calculations it is important to set world or workpiece mode.
 Default is world mode.

-In world mode, the starting point is stationary and ends at the spindle or hotend endpoint.
-The to be printed or drilled object doesn't change position and orientation.

-Setting to workpiece mode instead means that the DH parameters are transforming the coordinates from the view of the workpiece.
-The starting point is the workpiece and the endpoint is the tip of the drill or nozzle.
-This mode is important for kinematics where the printed or drilled object is rotated or moved.
+* workpiece mode (in gaming also called model space, object space) desribes transformations from the view of the workpiece
+* world mode (in gaming called world space) describes transformations with world coordinates

+When the workpiece is rotated or moved itself, calculating in workpiece mode for a part of the chain is necessary.

 Examples for workpiece mode is CNC 5 axis with rotary axes on the table like Open5x and 4 axis palletized with the print object installed on the robot endpoint and the hotend stationary outside the robot.
 Example configurations are provided in the robot type documents about CNC 5 axis and 4 axis palletized.

 Workpiece mode means that the transformation matrices need to be multiplied in back order.
-I was a bit suprised, that I could invert the ZYX rotation matrix directly by inverting it.
+I was a bit suprised, that I could invert the ZYX rotation matrix (which is represented by one Dn definition) directly by inverting it.
 I expected that I have to change rotation/transformation order from ZYX to XYZ before inverting, but it is not the case, as A-1B-1 = (BA)-1, so X-1Y-1Z-1=(ZYX)-1, so it's sufficient to invert ZYX.

-Inversion of tranformation matrix looks like this:
+The inversion of a tranformation matrix looks like this:
 ![transfmatrixinvert_small.png](/manual/configuration/transfmatrixinvert_small.png)
 T are transposes, R is the rotation matrix, t is the position matrix.